CluedIn-io/CluedIn.Documentation/docs/010-getting-started/060-rule-builder.md

         ![rule-builder-2.png](../../assets/images/getting-started/rule-builder/rule-builder-2.png)

+        {:.important}
-        **Note:** The fields for configuring a filter appear one by one.
+        The fields for configuring a filter appear one by one.
 After you complete the previous field, the next field appears.

 1. In the **Actions** section, select **Add Action**, and then configure the action that CluedIn can perform on the filtered items: